lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 **"`W`"** command generates hum **tied to** instrument's ADSR.
 If your note goes silent, the *hum will go silent too*.
-Changing from thin to wide waveform will result in the loudest and grittest hum.
+Changing from thin to wide waveform will result in the loudest and grittiest hum.
 Adjust the width to your liking. **"`W`"** command also will produce high overtones that sounds like clicking.